 At left is Sootukwangw -the sky deity whose named translates as Star-Thunderhead heart.
 Randy Brokeshoulder.
 21 inches and $1,275.
 (TUCSON)

 By Shawn Deel, a Tasap katsina, two photos to show details, it represents the spirit of the Navajo people.
 This one is 10.5 inches high and $400.
-Next is a Tsiitoto or Tobacco Flower by Tayron Polequaptewa.
-This one is 12 5/8 inches high and SOLD.
-(ALL in Santa Fe)
+(SANTA FE) Next is a Blue Badger by Randy Brokeshoulder.
+10 inches and $270.
+(TUCSON)